WhidbeyWILL

 100% of your contribution goes to building Grace Landing.

 Checks (P.O.
-Box 72, Langley, WA 98260) or PayPal accepted.
+Box 72, Langley, WA 98260), funds transfer, in-person, and PayPal accepted.
 You will be provided with a tax-deductible receipt.
 Thank you!

 Pay with PayPal or a debit/credit card